 Tago Arc Silver – $299 (About Rs 27,000 after shipping and customs)

 - Large E-Ink display

 Verdict – Should you go for it?

-This is perhaps one of the best wearable you could in the market today.
-Its got a very elegant design, with a massive 13 inch curved e-Ink display with excellent battery life.
+This is perhaps one of the best wearables you could in the market today.
+Its got a very elegant design, with a massive 13-inch curved e-Ink display with excellent battery life.
 It’s a dream gadget for fashion conscious people.
-The only gripe we have with this product is the price, since it is being imported you would have to shell out good chunk of money in shipping and customs fees.
+The only gripe we have with this product is the price since it is being imported you would have to shell out a good chunk of money in shipping and customs fees.